selmaintelligence/chatgpt_memory_templates/templates/README.md

 # Overview
-This directory houses all of the markdown templates for ChatGPT's personalization memory functions.
-Below are links to all of the individual templates.
+This directory contains all the markdown templates for ChatGPT's personalization memory functions.
+Below is a list of all individual templates categorized for easy navigation.

+---

 ## Categories
 - [Automation](#automation)